-My ratings are based off how good they are, in comparable to Michelin-star takoyaki, Takoriki HERE and whether I would buy it again.
-My palette is a soft and creamy ball, with a sweet umami flavour.
+My ratings are based off how good they are, compared to Michelin-star takoyaki, Takoriki (review HERE) and whether I would buy it again.
+My preference is a soft and creamy ball, with a sweet umami flavour.
 For reference, most of Sydney's takoyaki is an average 4 out of 10 because they're imported or defrosted.

 Acchichi Honpo あっちち本舗

 The first spot is my all-time favourite takoyaki stand in Japan, Acchichi Honpo Dotonbori.
 The takoyaki were super soft and creamy with effortless chewing.
 You could swallow the ball whole once it cools down.
 The balls maintained their shape when picked up with chopsticks.
 There was a nice thin crispy layer.
 The sauce blended in well into a sweet umami flavour.
 The mayo was not too overwhelming.
 There was a good balance on the sauce, mayonnaise and bonito flakes.
 They have been consistently generous with the size and serving of their takoyaki and the octopus inside.
 I've been here every time, sometimes 3 times in a trip, over the last 4 years and they have not disappointed me yet.

 The only downside is this place is so popular among locals and tourists, the queue can easily be a minimum of 40 minutes, at 9pm on a week night.
 They have a dine in option.

 Tip: if you want an instagrammable picture, make sure to say "eat in" to get this cute paper boat.